wolfmcnally/havekidsright/content/posts/raven.md

 **Raven:** I have been following you, and listening.
 I think you may be intelligent enough to understand: to understand the way out of the misery of suffering and the insult of death.

 **Achilles:** You know how to conquer death, Raven?
-That is indeed a warrior’s dream come true!
+That is a warrior’s dream come true!

 **Raven:** Indeed, if you heed my words then no warrior will ever die again.